 Looking back at the gymnastics site, I don’t see any sort of email opt-in strategy.
 The newsletter link in the navigation goes to a posted news feed.

 An easy strategy for a gymnastics school would be creating a free cheat sheet, “10 Things Every Parent Must Consider Before Enrolling Children in Gymnastics.”
-They can get the guide by putting in their name and email.
+Visitors can get the guide by putting in their name and email and then the gymnastics school can continue to move them toward becoming a member.

 Capture Method #3: Direct Contact